ssinghteju7484/SQL/README.md

 # Tools and Technologies Used
 SQL (Structured Query Language): The core language used to create tables, insert data, and retrieve information.
 SQL is the standard for managing data in relational database systems.

-Oracle Live SQL (Web-based Platform): The SQL code was designed to run on Oracle’s Live SQL platform, which provides an online environment to execute SQL scripts.
-It is a free tool provided by Oracle that requires no installation, making it ideal for practicing and learning SQL commands in real time.
+Onecompiler (Web-based Platform): The SQL code was designed to run on Onecompiler platform, which provides an online environment to execute SQL scripts.
+It is a free tool provided by Onecompiler that requires no installation, making it ideal for practicing and learning SQL commands in real time.

 # Data Model
 Two relational tables are used in this project: